 What is the average quarter cow cost per pound?

-Quarter cow shares typically average $13–$16 per pound blended across steaks, roasts, and ground beef, depending on final take-home weight and the sourcing standard.
+Most quarter shares average between $13–$16 per pound blended across steaks, roasts, and ground beef depending on take-home weight and sourcing standards.

 Is your beef truly grass-fed and grass-finished?